Asian shore crab (Hemigrapsus sanguineus) competes with and preys on crabs, and shellfish, particularly juvenile mussels or oysters.

 Features:

-- square, green–purple to orange–brown shell
+- squarish shell, green–purple to orange–brown to red

-- banding pattern on walking legs
+- banding pattern on walking legs – distinguishing feature in juveniles

-- spots on claws
+- red spots on claws

-- shell up to 4cm wide.
+- shell up to 5cm wide

 Where to look